 The surname Coalter was first found in Lanarkshire (Gaelic: Siorrachd Lannraig) a former county in the central Strathclyde region of Scotland, now divided into the Council Areas of North Lanarkshire, South Lanarkshire, and the City of Glasgow, where they held a family seat from very early times.

-Important Dates for the Coalter family
+Early History of the Coalter family

 This web page shows only a small excerpt of our Coalter research.
 Another 100 words (7 lines of text) covering the years 1226 and 1281 are included under the topic Early Coalter History in all our PDF Extended History products and printed products wherever possible.